-The second question to be discussed is whether to conceive of the UCP as a theoretical concept only?
-Given the information-processing approach, Marr (1982) suggested that a researcher may consider visual information at three levels of analysis.
-At the first level, the level of computational theory, one specifies the goal of the theory, for example, one may try to give an answer to a question what is the process at the end of which a person recognizes the face presented to him.
-At the second level, the algorithmic representation, an attempt is made to develop an algorithm that will represent the theory in the first level, a mathematical procedure that connects the input to the output.
-At the third level, the implementation level, one realizes the second level materially as in the case in which a software is carried out by a hardware or a cognitive process is realized by the neurophysiology of the brain.
+The second question to be discussed is whether to conceive of the UCP as merely a theoretical concept?
+Given the information-processing approach, Marr (1982) suggested that we may consider visual information processing at three levels of analysis.
+At the first level, the level of computational theory, one specifies the goal of the process.
+For example, one might try to provide an answer to the question: what is the goal of face recognition?.
+At the second level, the algorithmic representation, an attempt is made to develop an algorithm that will represent the process identified at the first level, a mathematical procedure that connects the inputs to the outputs.
+At the third level, the implementational level, one realizes the second level materially, as is the case when some software is carried out by some hardware or when a cognitive process is realized by the neurophysiology of the brain.
 For the sake of simplicity, I will distinguish here between two viewpoints, the theoretical (computational and algorithmic) and the actual.
-In view of this distinction, the UCP concept can be conceived of as a theoretical or actual, real concept.
-As a theoretical concept, we assume that UCP will offer the correct explanations for the phenomena under study.
-As an actual, real concept, we assume that UCP will be an actual cause or mechanism (physical, chemical, neural) that brings about the behavioral phenomenon under study and offer the correct explanations for it.
-It should be emphasized that this conceptualization is different from the routine research practice wherein a researcher proposes hypotheses (models, theories) to explain behaviors.
+In view of this distinction, the concept of the UCP can be thought of either as pertaining to the theoretical level or to the actual, real, level.
+As a theoretical concept, we expect that UCP will offer the correct explanations for the phenomena under study.
+As an actual, real concept, we assume that UCP will be an actual cause or mechanism (physical, chemical, neural) that brings about the behavioral phenomenon under study and offers the correct explanation for it.
+It should be emphasized that this conceptualization differs from the routine research practice wherein a researcher proposes hypotheses (models or theories) to explain behaviors.
 While the assumption of the UCP is an assumption about one true process that generates and explains behavior, the researchers test many hypotheses that attempt to explain that behavior.
 Despite this sharp difference, it should be noted that the UCP and the various research hypotheses stem from the same source: the theoretical framework that has been developed on the basis of the analogy between mind/brain processes and computer software/hardware processes.
-In light of these clarifications, I would like to present now several arguments in favor of conceiving of the UCP as a real concept.
+In light of these clarifications, I would like to present several arguments in favor of conceiving of the UCP as a real concept.